Intro

 Nerve stimulation techniques have gained popularity as a treatment for sciatica-related pain, but what are the benefits and risks associated with this approach?
 Let’s take a closer look.

-Another benefit of nerve stimulation is its potential for long-term pain relief.
+- Long-term pain relief.
 Unlike some other treatment options, nerve stimulation techniques can provide sustained pain relief even after the stimulation has stopped.
 This can be especially beneficial for individuals who have not found relief from other methods or who wish to avoid long-term medication use.

 Is Nerve Stimulation Right for You?